 The Textile Society raises funds through its Antique and Vintage Textile Fairs (AVTF).
-The Manchester AVTF has been a key event in the textile collecting calendar for over 20 years.
+The Manchester AVTF has been a key event in the textile collecting calendar since 1992.
 This has been supplemented in recent years by the London AVTF.
 All proceeds help fund the Society’s awards, bursaries and activities, including specialist study days, group visits, a biennial research symposium and an annual conference with a changing theme.

 Manchester Antique and Vintage Textile Fair

 The Textile Society annual collectors’ fair in the North of England

 The Textile Society celebrates Manchester’s heritage as the powerhouse of British textile design and manufacture.
 The Manchester Antique and Vintage Textile Fair is the hub for all passionate collectors of textiles.
 It was the first antique fair to specialise entirely in historic textiles, and it has remained a key event in the textiles calendar since 1992.
 From world textiles to mid-century modern, from Art Deco to vintage fashion, the fair is an exciting and abundant source for objects and ideas, wall art or wearables, the beautiful or the kitsch.

 The fair includes numerous stalls of antique textiles, and displays by guilds, groups and recent graduates.

 The Textile Society Manchester Antique and Vintage Textile Fair is not only about the past – it points directly to the future.
 Most years the fair showcases the work of new creatives shortlisted for the Society’s generous student bursaries.
 The competition attracts applications from every corner of the UK, and awards prizes of up to £1000 to selected BA and MA students who go on to become the future makers and designers of textiles.

 If you are interested in booking a stand, please contact the Manchester Fair Coordinator.